 When on the tube, please respect the handicap seats nearest the doors.
 It’s okay to sit here, but if someone who’s handicapped, elderly, or pregnant enters the car, you need to offer up your seat.

-Also, you should absolutely download the Citymapper app.
+Also, you should absolutely download the Citymapper app before setting off on your 4 days in London itinerary.
 It’s great for finding the best public transit routes from point A to B. And it’s updated in real time, so you won’t get caught off guard by delays or closures.

 Where to Stay in London